 Normal body tissues vary in their response to radiation.
 As with tumors, normal tissues in which cells are quickly dividing may be affected.
 This causes some of the side effects of radiation treatment.
 Since radiation is a local treatment, side effects depend on the area of the body being treated.
 The early effects of radiation may be seen a few days or weeks after treatments have started and may go on for several weeks after treatments have ended.
 Other effects may not show up until months, or even years, later.
 The most common side effects are briefly discussed below.
-Please see our document called Understanding Radiation Therapy: A Guide for Patients and Families for more ideas on dealing with these and other side effects.
+Please see our document called Understanding Radiation Therapy: A Guide for Patients and Families for more information and ideas on dealing with these and other radiation side effects.

-Fatigue is extreme tiredness that does not get better with rest.
+Fatigue is an extreme tiredness that does not get better with rest.
 It’s a common effect of radiation, but the exact cause is unknown.
 Sometimes tumors cause the immune system to make substances that lead to fatigue.
 Fatigue may also be caused by anemia (a low red blood cell count), poor nutrition, pain, certain drugs such as steroids or chemotherapy, depression, and stress.

 There’s no single treatment for fatigue, but if a cause can be found it should be treated.
 For example, if the fatigue is caused by anemia, some patients may benefit from blood transfusions or from medicines that cause the body to make more red blood cells.

 Fatigue can last for a long time after treatment is over and some people never have as much energy as they did before treatment.
 Light or moderate exercise with frequent rest breaks may help to reduce fatigue.
-Talk with your doctor about this and other treatments that may work for you.
+Talk with your doctor about this and other treatments that might work for you.